-We come to the end of the “number of” examples that we noted at this point in the text.
+We come to the last of Peirce’s observations about the “number of” function in CP 3.76.

 It is to be observed that